-It is easy to make serviceabe rope with this simple tool.
+It is easy to make serviceable rope with this simple tool.
 I use it often to make drawstrings for net storage bags.

 To expand the capability of the club you can also use it in place of the hand drill in this instructable.

 Use the notch of the club as if it were the hook of the hand drill

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 For my tool I already had a 1/2" diameter dowel, 8" in length.
 I drilled a 1/2" hole in a small piece of wood and placed it at the end of the dowel and glued and nailed it in place, I I took a scrap piece of wood (1 1/4" x 3/4" x 12") and drilled a 3/4" diameter hole and cut a notch as shown